 The same people who jump at the chance to hike to the top of a volcano in Indonesia just to see what peering over the edge is like are the same people who will get excited about strapping themselves into a rocket.
 The same people who hike to Everest base camp just for the adventure will be the first to book those tours leading hikes across the moons crater.

-Because it won’t be the tourists who want to sit by a pool with a good view of the Earth above them that will drive innovation, it will be the gap year travellers, the independent travellers, the intrepid explorers and adventurers that push demand and innovation.
+Because it won’t be the tourists who want to sit by a pool with a good view of the Earth above them that will drive innovation, it will be the gap year travellers, the independent travellers, the intrepid explorers and adventurers that push demand new frontiers.

 It will be those who crave the excitement and adventure of the very thought of going somewhere new, somewhere unexplored that will take us all to the next level of space tourism.
 Those who dream of seeing what is beyond the moon, who want to step foot on Mars just because it is there and no one has done it yet, who want the experience of feeling weightless on board a vessel that isn’t even on our planet.